noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

 - view: only meant to view information
 - returns (type): type of object returned by a fn
 - event: allows clients to react so specific contract changes
+  - events and logs emitted by the contract; dApps can listen for and react to these events
   - you can create a blockchain explorer that tracks transactions & balances
 - require: defines conditions that reverts all changes if not met
 - error: allow you to provide info about why an operation failed; errors are returned to the caller of the fn